niedev/awesome-google-play-apps/README.md

 - [Telegram](https://play.google.com/store/apps/details?id=org.telegram.messenger) - Pure instant messaging — simple, fast, secure, and synced across all your devices.
 - [Discord - Talk, Video Chat & Hang Out with Friends](https://play.google.com/store/apps/details?id=com.discord) - Discord is your place to talk.
 Create a home for your communities and friends, where you can stay close and have fun over text, voice, and video.
 - [Signal Private Messenger](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms) - Millions of people use Signal every day for free and instantaneous communication anywhere in the world.
-- [ZOOM Cloud Meetings](https://play.google.com/store/apps/details?id=us.zoom.videomeetings) - Stay connected wherever you go – start or join a secure meeting with flawless video and audio..
+- [ZOOM Cloud Meetings](https://play.google.com/store/apps/details?id=us.zoom.videomeetings) - Stay connected wherever you go – start or join a secure meeting with flawless video and audio.

 ### Team Productivity